szczyglis-dev/py-gpt/README.md

 # Creating Your Own Plugins

-You can create your own plugin for **PYGPT** at any time.
+You can create your own plugin for **PyGPT** at any time.
 The plugin can be written in Python and then registered with the application just before launching it.
 All plugins included with the app are stored in the `plugin` directory - you can use them as coding examples for your own plugins.
 Then, you can create your own and register it in the system using:

 ```python
 # custom_launcher.py